Big bra band ? You might have to calculate your bra size differently.

 Adjusting the band size

-You might want to get a tighter band then the calculator says.
+If you measure 36" or more, you might want to get a tighter band then the calculator says.
 Why ?

 - The bigger the band is, the more it stretches !
 If a band stretches to 30% of it´s length, then a band size 54(120) will stretch muuuch more than a band size 28(60).
 Actually, many bras stretch even more, especially when they are not brand new anymore (a bra extender helps with the first few days).

 - If there is fat on the ribcage, it is usually compressive.
 However, a bony or muscular ribcage cannot be compressed.